momentumlearn/course/_daily_posts/2022-11-12-intro-js-objects.md

 - Start HTML and get at least one customer rendered on the page
 - Preview the next topic, **Asynchronous JavaScript and the Fetch API**, by completing this section in [Thinkific](https://momentumlearn.thinkific.com/courses/take/phase-one/texts/31121293-learning-objectives).
 You will need to make an account if you have not yet.
-When questions or observations come up, you can use the "DISCUSSION" button to record them or to respond to classmates.
+When questions or observations come up, you can use the "DISCUSSION" button to record them or to respond to teammates.

 ### Examples